rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 # Description

-[IntSights](https://intsights.com/) is disrupting external threat intelligence with a combination of human and automated collection, intelligent analysis, and strategic threat hunting that turns the clear, deep, and dark webs into an intelligence resource that any company can deploy
+[Threat Command](https://intsights.com/) is disrupting external threat intelligence with a combination of human and automated collection, intelligent analysis, and strategic threat hunting that turns the clear, deep, and dark webs into an intelligence resource that any company can deploy

 # Key Features